aerik1/Import-HLO/Readme.txt

 Please make sure any errors or questions are submitted to https://app.roll20.net/forum/post/9630337/script-import-your-pathfinder-2e-herolab-online-character-into-roll20.
 That is where I will monitor the most.

 Thanks!

+Update 1.11 - Some spelling and bug fixes.
+Nothing crazy